Shaun Gallagher

 Shaun Gallagher (born 1948) is an American philosopher known for his work on embodied cognition, social cognition, agency and the philosophy of psychopathology.

 Since 2011, he has held the Lillian and Morrie Moss Chair of Excellence in Philosophy at the University of Memphis and was awarded the Anneliese Maier Research Award by the Humboldt Foundation (2012–2018).
 Since 2014, he has been Professorial Fellow at the University of Wollongong in Australia.
 He has held visiting positions at: Sapienza University of Rome, Roma Tre University, Keble College, Oxford; Humboldt University, Berlin; Ruhr Universität, Bochum; Husserl Archives, ENS (Paris); École Normale Supérieure, Lyon; University of Copenhagen; and the Cognition and Brain Sciences Unit, Cambridge University.
-He is also known for his philosophical discussion on the effects of solitary confinement.
+He is also known for his philosophical discussion on the effects of solitary confinement..
+His work has been translated into 17 languages.

 Career

 Gallagher received his PhD in philosophy from Bryn Mawr College where he studied with George Kline and José Ferrater-Mora.
-He also studied philosophy at Villanova University and Leuven, and economics at the State University of New York–Buffalo.
+He also studied philosophy at Villanova University and Leuven, and economics at the State University of New York–Buffalo..
+In 2021 he received an Honorary Doctorate (D.Phil honoris causa) from the University of Copenhagen.